 Additionally, the California Consumer Privacy Act, or CCPA, became effective in January 2020 and imposed new responsibilities on us for the handling, disclosure and deletion of personal information for our employees and consumers who reside in California.
 The CCPA permits California to assess potentially significant fines for violating CCPA and creates a right for individuals to bring class action suits seeking damages for violations.
-In addition, we will be required to implement more stringent privacy regulations by January 1, 2023 as the California Privacy Rights Act passed in November 2020.
+We have also implemented more stringent privacy regulations related to the California Privacy Rights Act, which was an amendment to the CCPA.